mucsci-students/2021fa-420-Java/README.md

 STEP 5:

 # If on Linux or Mac
-  Type:     ./gradlew clean build
+  Type:     gradle build install

   Then,

-  Type:     ./gradlew run -q --console=plain
+  Type:     ./build/install/UML/bin/UML

 # If on Windows
-  Type:     .\gradlew clean build
+  Type:     gradle build install

   Then,

-  Type:     .\gradlew run -q --console=plain
+  Type:     .\build\install\UML\bin\UML.bat